CLASSIC COLOMBIA BIRDING TOUR: DETAILED ITINERARY

 Mangroves are home to a very dense population of Bicoloured Conebills, sharing this habitat with Prothonotary Warblers and Northern Waterthrushes (during the boreal winter), and, with just a bit of luck, we will also find the rare endemic Sapphire-bellied Hummingbird.

 Other key species which we may well see today include the endemic Turquoise-winged Parrotlet, the endemic Bronze-brown Cowbird and the near-endemic Northern Screamer.
-We should also encounter Trinidad Euphonia and there is a slim chance of finding the rare Dwarf Cuckoo.
+We should also encounter Trinidad Euphonia and there is a reasonable chance of finding the rare Dwarf Cuckoo.

 Our Classic Colombia birding tour ends in the afternoon at Baranquilla airport.